Luke Bryan: Hosting

 Bryan hosted the 50th annual ACM awards in 2015 with fellow country singer Blake Shelton.
 He sang "I See You" and won entertainer of the year.

 His first time hosting the CMA Awards was in 2021.
 The awards show was held in Nashville, Tennessee, and Bryan also won entertainer of the year.

 He hosted the CMA awards again the next year with retired NFL quarterback Peyton Manning.

 Personal life

 Bryan is married to Caroline Boyer.
 They married on December 8, 2006, and have two sons together.
 They live in Williamson County, near Nashville.
 They named their house "Red Bird Farm" after Luke's older sister, Kelly, who died.
-The design was inspired by the barn at Blackberry Farms in Walland, TN.
+The design was inspired by the barn at Blackberry Farms in Walland, Tennessee.

 In 2007, Bryan's older sister Kelly died unexpectedly at home of unknown causes.

 My only older siblings...gone from the world, in a flash, in two...two different, crazy, tragic manners, that...we'll never know, and never understand.